 If you wear prescription glasses, get blue light blocking lenses in them.

-If you don’t need prescription glasses, get a pair of blue light glasses that have non-prescription blue light blocking lenses in them.
+If you don’t need prescription glasses, get a pair of blue light screen protection glasses that have non-prescription blue light blocking lenses in them.

 Wear them anytime you use your phone or computer.